Site icon Circuit Ideas for You

 How to Build:

-To build a Simple Clap Switch Circuit using Speaker as MIC following are the steps for connections and assembling:
+To build a Clap Switch Circuit using Speaker as MIC following are the steps for connections and assembling:

-Create the High Voltage Gain Audio Amplifier:
+Make the High Voltage Gain Amplifier:

-Build the Relay Driver:
+Make Relay Driver:

 Conclusion: